Zschiegner Refining Company: Sodium peroxide

 Another chemical that was found was sodium peroxide.
 This is a yellow, white powder that is odorless, and one can get exposed to this chemical by inhaling this powder.
 Another way to get exposed by this chemical is simply by contact with the skin and eyes.
 When exposed, some symptoms include irritation, as well as chemical burns on the eyes, skin, and mucous membranes.

 Sodium hydroxide

-Sodium Hydroxide is also another chemical that was found.
+Sodium hydroxide is another chemical that was found.
 This chemical has no odor, but it is a white, solid.
 In order to be exposed, one would have to inhale it, absorb it through the skin, ingest it, or have contact with the eyes or skin.
 This chemical could scar the eyes, nose or throat and could cause irritation.
 Sodium Hydroxide could also can be very destructive to tissues.

 Chromic acid

 Adding to the list, chromic acid was also another chemical found on the site.
 Unlike the properties of the other chemicals, this chemical is a dark, red liquid.
 To be exposed to this chemical, one would have to inhale it, ingest it, absorb it through the skin, or through contact with the eyes or skin.
 Some symptoms that can occur through exposure include eyes and nose irritation as well as to the respiratory system.
 Dermatitis, or eczema, can also be a symptom that can result from exposure of Chromic Acid.